 PolitiFact’s Mueller Report Book Club, Volume 1

 Editor’s note: PolitiFact Editor Angie Drobnic Holan has been hosting the Muller Report book club via PolitiFact’s weekly email newsletter.
-Sign up for PolitiFact’s weekly email with the final installments.
 The book club’s first four weeks of material are below.
-We'll publish the final installments on July 26, 2019.
+Read the book club's final two weeks of material, as well as the introduction of the book club.

 We’ll be reading the report together over the next several weeks.
 We aim to provide guidance for upcoming readings, perspective on previous reading and questions for discussion.